photoprism/photoprism-docs/docs/getting-started/troubleshooting/mariadb.md

 ```

 !!! note ""
-    Omit the `docker-compose exec photoprism` prefix if you are using an interactive terminal session and have installed PhotoPrism natively without Docker.
+    Omit the `docker-compose exec photoprism` prefix if you are using an interactive terminal session or have installed PhotoPrism natively without Docker.

 ##### Re-Run Migrations #####